qwefgh90/Camera-Access-Example/README.md

 - [python2](https://www.python.org/downloads/)
 - **server available to public access** or **local aera netowrk for all clients, server(wifi)**
 - On linux, install openssl.
-On windows, install git(for gitbash)
+On windows, install git(for gitbash) (Optionally)

 # Setup